 What about my income?
 What financial relief is available to me?

 CMTO suggests RMTs continue to follow the ongoing updates from the provincial and federal government regarding support for individuals and businesses financially impacted by the pandemic.
-At the time of publishing these FAQs, information about economic relief is available at the following links:
+Information about economic relief is available at: Canada’s COVID-19 Economic Response Plan.